joabreu/presentations/README.md

-# presentations
+# Presentations

-A Misc. of Resources
+A misc. of resources with my experiences.